rajeevweyburn/test-repo1/readme.txt

 Step 4 : http://localhost:8080/projects --> Gets all projects from all employers

-Step 5 : http://localhost:8080/employer/1 --> gets all projects created by employer with id 1
+Step 5 : http://localhost:8080/employer/1 --> gets all projects/bids created by employer with id 1
 Content-Type --> application/json Accept --> application/json

 Step 6 : http://localhost:8080/employer/1/project/1 --> get lowest bid for a project id ... returns only the lowest valid